svanderburg/dysnomia/README.md

     $ dysnomia-snapshots --resolve mysql-database/testdb/330232eda02b77c3629a4623b498855c168986e0a214ec44f38e7e0447a3f7ef
     /var/state/dysnomia/snapshots/mysql-production/testdb/330232eda02b77c3629a4623b498855c168986e0a214ec44f38e7e0447a3f7ef

+Every container type follows its own naming convention that uniquely identifies a snapshot.
+For example, for MySQL databases a snapshot is identified by its output hash, such as `9b0c3562b57dafd00e480c6b3a67d29146179775b67dfff5aa7a138b2699b241`.

+Using a specific naming convention (e.g. computing an output hash) has all kinds of advantanges.
+For example, if we take a snapshot twice and they happen to be the same (which is reflected in the output hash), we only have to store the result once.

+Not all component types use output hashes as a naming convention.
+For example, for Subversion repositories the revision number is used.
+Besides reducing storage redundancy this convention has another advantage -- when restoring a snapshot, we can first check whether the repository is at the right revision.
+There is no need to restore a snapshot if the revision number equals the revision number of a snapshot.

 Deleting older generations of snapshots
 ---------------------------------------
-Dysnomia stores multiple versions of snapshots next to each other and never automatically deletes them.
+Dysnomia stores multiple generations of snapshots next to each other and never automatically deletes them.
+Instead, it must be done explicitly by the user.

 Clearing up older generation of snapshots can be done by invoking the garbage collect operation.
 The following command deletes all but the latest snapshot